 Urumqi is a melting pot!
 The population is made up of Uyghur, Kazakhs, Chinese, Afghans, Uzbeks, Turkmen and others.
 The end result is a rich blend of many foods and cultures.
-Good place to see all that of course is at the markets so we visited the Xinjiang International Grand Bazaar, the Erdaoqiao Markets.
-This sits side by side with a large mosque and minaret.
+A good place to see all that of course was at the markets so we visited the Xinjiang International Grand Bazaar, the Erdaoqiao Markets.
+This sits side-by-side with a large mosque and minaret.

 |